 4. If possible, bring a parent.

 I know, I know; sentimental parents moving their kid in to a dorm for the first time; what a recipe for disaster.
 But guess what?
 They can rent a car.
 Even if you are able to find a ride from the airport to school, you still will need to run a few errands once you settle in and figure out what you need (or forgot).
 Having a parent come with you for your first move-in is very helpful.
-Besides, who did you think was going to pay for your mini-fridge?
+Bonus college move-in tips: Who did you think was going to pay for your mini-fridge?

 5. Find a ride from the airport to school.